Meningococcal disease: Africa

-The importance of meningitis disease is as significant in Africa as HIV, TB and malaria.
+The importance of meningitis disease is as significant in Africa as HIV, TB, and malaria.
 Cases of meningococcemia leading to severe meningoencephalitis are common among young children and the elderly.
-Deaths occurring in less than 24 hours are more likely during the disease epidemic seasons in Africa and Sub-Saharan Africa is hit by meningitis disease outbreaks throughout the epidemic season.
+Deaths occurring in less than 24 hours are more likely during the disease epidemic seasons in Africa, and Sub-Saharan Africa is hit by meningitis outbreaks throughout the epidemic season.
 It may be that climate change contributes significantly the spread of the disease in Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, Côte d'Ivoire, the Democratic Republic of the Congo, Ethiopia, Ghana, Mali, Niger, Nigeria and Togo.
 This is an area of Africa where the disease is endemic: meningitis is "silently" present, and there are always a few cases.
 When the number of cases passes five per population of 100,000 in one week, teams are on alert.
-Epidemic levels are reached when there have been 100 cases per 100,000 populations over several weeks.
+Epidemic levels are reached when there have been 100 cases per 100,000 population over several weeks.

-Further complicating efforts to halt the spread of meningitis in Africa is the fact that extremely dry, dusty weather conditions which characterize Niger and Burkina Faso from December to June favor the development of epidemics.
-Overcrowded villages are breeding grounds for bacterial transmission and lead to a high prevalence of respiratory tract infections, which leave the body more susceptible to infection, encouraging the spread of meningitis.
+Further complicating efforts to halt the spread of meningitis in Africa is the fact that extremely dry, dusty weather conditions, which characterize Niger and Burkina Faso from December to June, favor the development of epidemics.
+Overcrowded villages are breeding grounds for bacterial transmission and lead to a high prevalence of respiratory tract infections, leaving the body more susceptible to infection, encouraging the spread of meningitis.
 IRIN Africa news has been providing the number of deaths for each country since 1995, and a mass vaccination campaign following a community outbreak of meningococcal disease in Florida was done by the CDC.

-Florida
+Americas

-As of June 2022, there is an ongoing outbreak of the disease in Florida.
-The CDC has identified 26 cases of the disease.
-Seven deaths have been attributed to the disease.
+From 2021 to 2023 there was an outbreak of the disease in Florida primarily in MSM caused by serogroup C.

 History and etymology

 From the Greek meninx (membrane) + kokkos (berry), meningococcal disease was first described by Gaspard Vieusseux during an outbreak in Geneva in 1805.
 In 1884, Italian pathologists Ettore Marchiafava and Angelo Celli described intracellular micrococci in cerebrospinal fluid, and in 1887, Anton Weichselbaum identified the meningococcus (designated as Diplococcus intracellularis meningitidis) in cerebrospinal fluid and established the connection between the organism and epidemic meningitis.
+"Meningococcal disease" is often colloquially referred to as "meningitis," even though meningitis can be caused by several other infections and meningococcal disease does not exclusively lead to meningitis.